-Living in Seville means having many of the amenities a more cosmopolitan city like Madrid or Barcelona would have, but with a more small-town feel.
-The central neighbourhoods are compact and retain an old-world charm, despite the inception of a Soho-like trend and change in dining options.
-Still, the flamenco, bullfighting and dark-featured sevillanos are hallmarks of Seville, and cheaper rent, better weather and oodles of cultural offerings make it a place that many foreigners come to call 'dulce hogar dulce' – their home sweet home.
+Living in Seville means having access to many of the amenities of a more cosmopolitan city like Madrid or Barcelona, but with a small-town feel.
+The central neighbourhoods are compact and retain an old-world charm, despite the inception of a Soho-like trend and modern dining options.

 Shopping in Seville

-Seville is a fashionista's paradise, and the main shopping streets, Sierpes and Tetuán, are pedestrian friendly and only steps away from attractions, hotels and dining.
-Flanked by brand names like H&M and Camper, shoppers can also find Spanish fashion houses like Mango, Desigual and Adolfo Dominguez.
-Sales usually happen each year in January, February, July and August.
+Seville is a fashionista's paradise.
+The main shopping streets, Sierpes and Tetuán, are pedestrian friendly and feature international brands such as H&M and Camper cheek by jowl with Spanish fashion houses like Mango, Desigual and Adolfo Dominguez.

 Other popular gifts include ceramics from the Triana neighbourhood, hand-painted fans, hand-sewn shawls and veils, olive oil and old-world bullfighting posters.

 What's more, food markets and artisan fairs in Seville are wonderful ways to glimpse how Sevillanos socialise and do their shopping.
-The Mercado de Triana stands out, with food vendors selling everything from produce to saffron packets to pig heads.
+The Mercado de Triana stands out, with food vendors selling everything from fresh produce and saffron packets to pig heads.

 Eating out in Seville

-For traditional dishes, venture a little bit further outside of the city's attractions.
-Buried deep in the heart of the more traditional barrios, there are loads of food gems.
+For traditional dishes, expats should venture a little further from the city's main attractions.
+Buried deep in the heart of the more traditional barrios are loads of food gems.
 Bares de tapas are traditional tapas bars, restaurantes and mesones are sit-down restaurants where one can order full or half-ration dishes, and pastelerías are pastry shops.

 Gastrobars, which offer a spin on traditional dishes, have become increasingly popular in Seville.
 Look for them in Triana, near the Cathedral and in the Macarena neighbourhood.

-International food is less popular in the Hispalense capital, though there are a few good Italian restaurants and places with a bit of Moroccan cuisine.
+International food is less popular in the Hispalense capital, though there are a few good Italian and Moroccan restaurants.
 American eateries are becoming popular dining options, too.

 Nightlife in Seville

-Seville constantly appears on lists of top places to party in Spain.
+Seville consistently appears on lists of top places to party in Spain.
 Drinks are relatively cheap and patrons can find a little bit of everything within walking distance of the city's attractions.

 Flamenco has been a staple of Sevillano culture for decades.
-While the flamenco in Seville tends to be geared towards tourists, some of the smaller peñas (clubs) that welcome students learning flamenco to perform in front of a crowd are often more authentic.
+While the flamenco in Seville tends to be geared towards tourists, some of the smaller peñas (clubs) that welcome student flamenco performers are often more authentic.

 Seville boasts everything from pubs to clubs and outdoor music terraces.
-For the best nightlife spots, check out the Alameda.
-For a more relaxed, dress-down crowd, the area known as El Arenal for fancy cocktail bars, Calle Betis for student bars, and the riverfront for summertime terrace bars.
+For the best nightlife spots, we recommend checking out the Alameda and the riverfront for summertime terrace bars.
+El Arenal is well known for fancy cocktail bars that attract relaxed and dressed-down crowds, while Calle Betis caters for Seville’s student population.

-Rooftop bars are also becoming quite popular in Seville for the weather and the breathtaking views of the city, particularly at night.
-Many can be found in hotels near the Seville Cathedral.
+Rooftop bars are also becoming quite popular in Seville to better enjoy the famously good weather and the breathtaking views of the city, particularly at night.

 Sports and outdoor activities in Seville